 David E. Williams is President of the Health Business Group, a consulting firm that helps technology-enabled healthcare, medical device and pharmaceutical companies develop and execute innovative business strategies.
 He leads consulting teams, advises CEOs, is a member of corporate and non-profit boards, and chairs review panels for the federal government.
 He co-founded the company in 2003 after more than a decade as a consultant for the Boston Consulting Group and The LEK Partnership.
-David has a rare ability to explain complex healthcare concepts simply and clearly, making him a sought after expert for media such as NPR, Business Week, US News and The Boston Globe.
-David produces the popular Health Business Blog, where he has written more than 4000 posts since 2005 and conducted more than 100 podcast interviews with entrepreneurs, executives, scientists and political leaders.
+David has a rare ability to explain complex healthcare concepts simply and clearly, making him a sought after expert for media such as NPR, Business Week, Fortune, US News and The Boston Globe.
+David produces the popular Health Business Blog and HealthBiz Podcast, where he has written more than 4000 posts since 2005 and conducted more than 100 podcast interviews with entrepreneurs, executives, scientists and political leaders.
 During the Massachusetts gubernatorial race, he interviewed all nine candidates about health policy.

-Williams said a deal with Beth Israel Lahey could help Joslin draw patients and is likely not big enough to worry regulators.
+A deal with Beth Israel Lahey could help Joslin draw patients and is likely not big enough to worry regulators.
 There’s a question about if Joslin really could be viable on its own.7 October 2021